 Sammie Galette is not your typical 12-year old.
 For one, he was born with Sickle Cell Anemia - a genetic disorder that causes chronic and acute pain and multi-organ disease.
 He is also a published author.

-Sammie is a member of the WRITERS Program at Floating Hospital for Children at Tufts Medical Center.
+Sammie is a member of the WRITERS Program at Tufts Children's Hospital at Tufts Medical Center.
 WRITERS (Write, Read, Illustrate, Talk, Expand, Revise, Share) is a bibliotherapy program for pediatric hematology/oncology patients that promotes stress relief and personal expression through writing.

 “As far as we know, the WRITERS Program is the only program of its kind in Boston,” said Pediatric Hematologist/Oncologist Cathy Rosenfield, MD.
 “It provides patients with an outlet to take their minds off their illnesses, express their hopes, dreams and fears and in some cases, educate other children going through similar challenges.
 That is what Sammie has done.”